vicchi/wp-biographia/readme.txt

 == Description ==

 This plugin allows you to add a customisable biography to posts, to RSS feeds, to pages, to archives and to each post on your blog's landing page.
 It integrates out of the box with the information that can be provided in each user's profile and supports custom post types.
-Display of the Biography Box can be suppressed on a global or per user basis for posts, pages and custom post types as well as on a per category basis.
+Display of the Biography Box can be hidden on a global or per user basis for posts, pages and custom post types as well as on a per category basis.

 Settings and options include: